-Kyle Beckemeyer specializes in counseling clients on domestic and international patent preparation and prosecution, as well as on patent evaluation, portfolio management, landscape or competitor analysis, freedom-to-operate (FTO) or clearance opinions, and invalidity opinions.
-His work focuses on innovations in software, electronics, telecommunications, e-commerce, and control systems.
+Relying on a strong background in computer engineering, Kyle brings extensive experience to his work counseling clients on domestic and international patent preparation and prosecution.
+Kyle partners with clients to help them with invention harvesting, patent evaluation, global patent portfolio management, landscape analyses, and freedom-to-operate (FTO) opinions.
+Clients rely on him to protect innovations in various fields, including software, electronics, telecommunications, e-commerce, and control systems.

-- Developed an IP strategy for a startup seeking to build an IP portfolio to facilitate an acquisition or public offering by another company, resulting in an acquisition of over $500 million.
+- Developed a strategy for a company seeking to build an IP portfolio to facilitate an acquisition, resulting in a deal valued at up to $700 million.

-- Counseled another startup interested in licensing technology to competitors; developed an IP strategy to rapidly harvest patentable concepts from the company and build out their patent portfolio.
+- Counseled a startup that held no patents, helping them develop an IP strategy to rapidly harvest patentable concepts and build a patent portfolio.

-- Has counseled a number of Fortune 500 companies regarding competitors’ patent holdings by performing extensive landscape analyses.
+- Has counseled a number of Fortune 500 companies regarding competitors’ patent holdings.

 Kyle has counseled clients and helped them obtain patent rights, domestic and foreign, on technologies in a variety of areas, including: